carpentries/lesson-development-training/episodes/17-operations.md

 ::: callout
 ### The `carpentry` Field

-The `config,yaml` file also contains a `carpentry` field, which can be used to adjust the styling applied to a lesson website e.g. to make it look like a lesson from the Software, Library, or Data Carpentry Lesson Programs.
+The `config.yaml` file also contains a `carpentry` field, which can be used to adjust the styling applied to a lesson website e.g. to make it look like a lesson from the Software, Library, or Data Carpentry Lesson Programs.